joshua-jerred/Giraffe/README.md

 - [MWAV, a library for modulating AFSK, AX.25, APRS, PSK31, and SSTV signals using WavGen](https://github.com/joshua-jerred/MWAV)
 - [SSTV Image Tools, a library for overlaying text and getting pixel data for SSTV images](https://github.com/joshua-jerred/SSTV-Image-Tools)

-Places where I used existing libraries:
+Where I used existing 3rd party libraries:
 - JSON parsing for the web server module and configuration reading (nlohmann/json)
 - Image Manipulation for PNG/JPEG support in my SSTV Image Tools Library (Magick++)
 - Google Test for unit testing